syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 * The `IsSelected` Property is used to select or unselect the node at runtime.

 * `ItemSelectingEvent` and `ItemSelectedEvent` for selecting an element, will notify you the item and its original source.
-To explore about arguments, refer to [DiagramPreviewEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.DiagramPreviewEventArgs.html) and [ItemSelectedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemSelectedEventArgs.html) .
+To explore about arguments, refer to the [DiagramPreviewEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.DiagramPreviewEventArgs.html) and [ItemSelectedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemSelectedEventArgs.html).

 * `ItemUnselectingEvent` and `ItemUnselectedEvent` for unselecting an element, will notify you the item and its original source.
-To explore about arguments, refer to [DiagramPreviewEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.DiagramPreviewEventArgs.html) and [DiagramEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.DiagramEventArgs.html) .
+To explore about arguments, refer to the [DiagramPreviewEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.DiagramPreviewEventArgs.html) and [DiagramEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.DiagramEventArgs.html).

 ![Select Node](Node_images/Node_img7.jpg)

-To explore about selection and selection related events, refer to [Selection](/wpf/sfdiagram/interaction#selection) .
+To explore about selection and selection related events, refer to the [Selection](/wpf/sfdiagram/interaction#selection).

 ### Drag

 * Selected object can be dragged by clicking and dragging it.
 When multiple elements are selected, dragging any one of the selected elements move every selected element.

 * Instead of dragging original object, preview of the node alone can be dragged.
-For preview dragging, refer to [PreviewSettings](https://help.syncfusion.com/wpf/sfdiagram/preview-settings).
+For preview dragging, refer to the [PreviewSettings](https://help.syncfusion.com/wpf/sfdiagram/preview-settings).

 * While dragging, the objects are snapped towards the nearest objects to make better alignments.
-For better alignments, refer to [Snapping](https://help.syncfusion.com/wpf/diagram/snapping/definesnapping "Snapping").
+For better alignments, refer to the [Snapping](https://help.syncfusion.com/wpf/sfdiagram/snapping "Snapping").

-* `NodeChangedEvent` will notify the `OffsetX` and `OffsetY` changes with their old and new values.
+* The `NodeChangedEvent` will notify the `OffsetX` and `OffsetY` changes with their old and new values.
 Along with that, this event will give information about interaction state.
-To explore about aruguments, refer to [NodeChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html) .
+To explore about aruguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html) .

 ![Drag Node](Node_images/Drag.gif)